 - Organize a neighborhood clean-up.

 Curbside Garbage Pickup — Weekly curbside garbage pickup of 80L will remove household trash (under 20 kilograms/45 pounds per container).
 For more than one container, garbage tags can be purchased at City Hall, the Sportsplex, or Community Centre.

 Landfill — The Campbell River Waste Management Centre is open seven days a week, and will accept larger items such as appliances and construction waste.

 Recycling and Yard Waste — Weekly recycling pickup will remove an unlimited amount of recyclables, so long as a City-supplied blue box is used (additional containers are permitted).
-Weekly yard waste pick-up occurs April through November.
+Weekly yard waste pick-up occurs the first week of March to the last week in November.
 For more information click on Curbside Pick-up Information or call Emterra at 250-286-0211.
 Also consider backyard composting resources are available during the summer at the Campbell River Compost Education Centre.

 Motor Oil and Other Items — Motor oil can be taken to several locations in town, listed at Used Oil Recycling BC.
 Multi-material drop-off sites in town will take glass and other recyclable items.
 For a directory of local recycling facilities and materials accepted, contact the Recycling Council of BC at 1-800-667-4321 or online at Recycling Council of BC.

 Hazardous Waste – The Encorp Return-It Centre (listed above) accepts many hazardous materials, often without charge.
 Also check at the point of purchase if items can be returned – many retailers will accept them.
 Common items include electronic waste, gasoline, pesticides and paint, which can all be taken to the Encorp Return-It Centre/Campbell River Bottle Depot.
 Read more...